djfoote/haskell-workshop-2014/README.md

 This is a type error.
 You're going to see **a lot** of these.
 They're the reason it will take ten tries to get your code to compile, and they're the reason that once it does compile, it will work the first time.
 More on that later.

-Haskell also has some neat syntax that allows you to tersely construct ranges of any enumerable type (for now, `Integer`s and `Char`s).
+Haskell also has some neat syntax that allows you to tersely construct ranges of any enumerable type (for now, `Int`s and `Char`s).

     λ> [1..5]
     [1,2,3,4,5]